mircea27c/ProgrammableDevConsole/README.md

 For the command to work the method must:
 -Be public
 -Be static
--Have simple type parameters(float, int, string)
+-Have simple type parameters(float, int, string,bool)

 Example of working command: